 - Had testicular torsion in the past

-The only way to prevent testicular torsion is to have surgery to attach your testicles to the insides of your scrotum.
+The only way to prevent testicular torsion is to have surgery to attach your testicles to the insides of your scrotum, but this is only done if you have already had torsion or are currently experiencing it.
+This is not done as a preventive measure.

 What Are the Symptoms of Testicular Torsion?

-When blood flow is cut off, the testicle shrinks, and it could die.
+When blood flow is cut off, the pain from torsion is severe.
+The testice becomes swollen, and it can die if not treated.
 Quick treatment can save your testicle from permanent damage.
 See a doctor right away if you have any of the following symptoms:

 How Do I Know If I Have It?